withastro/docs/src/pages/en/guides/styling.md

 Because this approach uses the `public/` directory, it skips the normal CSS processing, bundling and optimizations that are provided by Astro.
 If you need these transformations, use the [Import a Stylesheet](#import-a-stylesheet) method above.

-## CSS Integrations
+## CSS Extensions

 Astro comes with support for adding popular CSS libraries, tools and frameworks to your project like PostCSS, Tailwind and more!

-📚 See the [Integrations Guide](/en/guides/integrations-guide/) for instructions on installing, importing and configuring these integrations.
+📚 See the [Extensions Guide](/en/guides/integrations-guide/) for instructions on installing, importing and configuring these extensions.

 ## CSS Preprocessors